markNZed/processism-react-three/storyboard.md

 * Formal causation is the plan that guided the construction of this presentation.
 It’s the blueprint that determined its structure and flow.
 * Efficient causation involves the actions of those who wrote the software, edited the video, and narrated the content.
 These are the processes that brought the presentation into existence.
-* Material causation refers to the medium through which this presentation is delivered—whether it's the storage of the video, the transmission across networks, or the computer screen on which you're watching.
+* Material causation refers to the medium through which this presentation is delivered — whether it's the storage of the video, the transmission across networks, or the computer screen on which you're watching.
 * Final causation is the intention behind creating this presentation, the goal of introducing you to processism.

 If we ignore any of these four causes, we miss a full explanation of how and why this presentation exists.

 Modern science has traditionally shied away from 'why' questions, which would necessitate consideration of final causation.
-However, in the 20th century, this approach became increasingly inadequate as science struggled to define or explain systems demonstrating intelligence, life, or consciousness—areas where final causation plays a crucial role.
+However, in the 20th century, this approach became increasingly inadequate as science struggled to define or explain systems demonstrating intelligence, life, or consciousness — areas where final causation plays a crucial role.

 In 1985, Robert Rosen published the first book on Anticipatory Systems, providing a scientific formalism for reintroducing final causation into modern science.
 Rosen’s work in relational biology forms much of the foundation for the ideas presented here, helping us bridge the gap between the material and the purposeful, and offering a fuller understanding of complex systems.